kieutrangkg1/Customer-Segment-python/README.md

 ## Business Problems
 Rule-based customer segmentation machine learning method with RFM for customer segmentation
 ## About the Dataset
-The dataset named Online Retail II contains a UK-based online sale store's sales between 01/12/2009 - 09/12/2011.
-We used data from 01/12/2010 - 09/12/2011 years at this project.
-Because we wanted to use recent data.
-The product catalog of this company includes souvenirs.
-The vast majority of the company's customers are corporate customers.
-## Variables
 * InvoiceNo – Invoice Number, If this code starts with C, it indicates that the transaction has been cancelled.
 * StockCode – Product code, unique number for each product.
 * Description – Product name or derscription